 Lines of Treatment

 By closely monitoring treatments and changing them when necessary, doctors can often stabilize your cancer for a long time.
-For this reason, some doctors view treating metastatic breast cancer as similar to treating a chronic disease.
+For this reason, some doctors view treating metastatic breast cancer as similar to treating a chronic disease, which it is.

 Be sure to ask your doctor if you might qualify for any clinical trials.
 For metastatic women, trials should be considered as a first resort, not a last one.
 Some clinical trials may not allow women with a lot of pre-treatment to enroll.
 Talk to your doctor about your eligibility.